Glyphack/Glyphack/content/synced/my-inventions-the-autobiography-of-nikola-tesla/index.md

 Maybe you know him as the crazy inventor who was obsessed with [the number three](https://www.youtube.com/watch?v=6ZrO90AI0c8) (It's true, it was in the book!) and think the book is just about electricity.

-Tesla's autobiography is like a psychology book, if you don't mind that your psychology book talks a lot about electricity.
+Tesla's autobiography is introspective, and the rest is a lot about electricity.
 So when I finished the book I had two feelings.
 I know now a lot of personal memories of Tesla, and how he lived and what he liked to do.
-And some blurry ideas about electricities.
+And some blurry ideas about electricity's.
-It's the same as I studied chemistry in high school and I have a blurry memory of that half empty rectangle with small cells inside each that each had a letter.
+I know about as much as chemistry in high school.
+I remember the half empty rectangle with small cells inside each that each had a letter.

-The first two chapters of the book are personal about his memories growing up.
+The first chapter of the book are personal and about his memories growing up.
-It has so much details.
-To the point that I wanted to also write more about how I feel about stuff.
+It has so much details to the point that I wanted to also write more about how I feel about stuff.
-Reading this book really pushed me forward with writing more.
+Reading this book really pushed me to write more.

 His childhood is filled with stories that you kinda wanna hear from a boy who becomes an inventor.
 Inspiring parents that prepare mentally prepare him, a boy who is in love with manufacturing machines from all sorts of stuff he could find.
 The classic story of reading under lights of a candle.

-But it also gets pretty personal.
 He talks about his personal feelings.
 The ideas that made him sad and happy.
-Like when they moved from countryside into a town and he got pretty depressed because he missed the animals and the land(What's this called?)
+Like when they moved from countryside into a town and he got pretty depressed because he missed the animals and the nature.

 This book also gets pretty philosophical and electrical!
 His life is filled with stories.